elad-bar/ha-blueiris/README.md

 - Sensors drop-down will be available only when MQTT component is defined
 - Audio sensors drop-down will include only audio support non-system camera
 - Connectivity and Motion sensors will be created only for non-system camera
+- In case none of the Audio, Connectivity and Motion binary sensors are being created, main binary sensor of Alerts will not be created as well
 - Profile's drop-down will be available only when admin user's credentials set to the integration
 - Once configuration manually changed, new camera that will be added will require manually setting configuration
 - To restore defaults which allows automatically adding new camera, check the check-box of Reset components settings to default